Maboroshy/Note-Station-to-markdown/README.md

-This shell script for GNU/Linux will convert the .nsx export files of Synology Note Station to markdown notes.
+This script will convert notes from Synology Note Station to plain-text markdown notes.
+The script is written in Python and should work on any desktop platform.
+It's tested on Linux and Windows 7.

 After conversion you will get:
 1) Directories named like exported notebooks;